interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 Alternative encodings may be used to represent top-level conditions and fulfillments but to ensure a determinisitic outcome in producing the condition fingerprint content, including any sub-conditions, MUST be DER encoded prior to hashing.

-The excpetion is the PREIMAGE-SHA-256 condition where the fingerprint content is the raw preimage which is not encoded prior to hashing.
+The exception is the PREIMAGE-SHA-256 condition where the fingerprint content is the raw preimage which is not encoded prior to hashing.
 This is to allow a PREIMAGE-SHA-256 crypto-condition to be used in systems where "hash-locks" are already in use.

 ## Condition {#condition-format}

 The binary encoding of conditions differs based on their type.
-All types define at least a fingerprint and maxCost sub-field.
+All types define at least a fingerprint and cost sub-field.
 Some types, such as the compound condition types, define additional sub-fields that are required to convey essential properties of the crypto-condition (such as the sub-types used by sub-conditions in the case of the compound types).

 Each crypto-condition type has a type ID.
 The list of known types is the IANA-maintained [Crypto-Condition Type Registry](#crypto-conditions-type-registry).

 Conditions are encoded as follows:

     Condition ::= CHOICE {
-      preimageSha256Condition  [0] Simple256Condition,
+      preimageSha256   [0] SimpleSha256Condition,
-      prefixSha256Condition    [1] Compound256Condition,
+      prefixSha256     [1] CompoundSha256Condition,
-      thresholdSha256Condition [2] Compound256Condition,
+      thresholdSha256  [2] CompoundSha256Condition,
-      rsaSha256Condition       [3] Simple256Condition,
+      rsaSha256        [3] SimpleSha256Condition,
-      ed25519Sha256Condition   [4] Simple256Condition
+      ed25519Sha256    [4] SimpleSha256Condition
     }

-    Simple256Condition ::= SEQUENCE {
+    SimpleSha256Condition ::= SEQUENCE {
       fingerprint          OCTET STRING (SIZE(32)),
       cost                 INTEGER (0..4294967295)
     }

-    Compound256Condition ::= SEQUENCE {
+    CompoundSha256Condition ::= SEQUENCE {
       fingerprint          OCTET STRING (SIZE(32)),
       cost                 INTEGER (0..4294967295),
       subtypes             ConditionTypes
     }

     ConditionTypes ::= BIT STRING {
       preImageSha256   (0),
       prefixSha256     (1),
       thresholdSha256  (2),
       rsaSha256        (3),
       ed25519Sha256    (4)
     }

 ### Fingerprint